OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### System Call Hooking with Kernel Modules

-System call hooking allows you to attack any anti-reversing defenses that depend on kernel-provided functionality .
+System call hooking allows you to attack any anti-reversing defenses that depend on kernel-provided functionality.
 With your custom kernel in place, you can now use an LKM to load additional code into the kernel.
 You also have access to the /dev/kmem interface, which you can use to patch kernel memory on-the-fly.
 This is a classic Linux rootkit technique that has been described for Android by Dong-Hoon You [1].

 <img src="Images/Chapters/0x05c/syscall_hooking.jpg" width="400px"/>